diffblue/cbmc/doc/cprover-manual/contracts-loops.md

 CBMC also provides a series of built-in constructs to aid writing loop contracts (e.g., _history variables_ and _quantifiers_).

+When a function contract is checked, the tool automatically havocs all static variables of the program (to start the analysis in an arbitrary state), in the same way as using `--nondet-static` would do.
+If one wishes not to havoc some static variables, then `--nondet-static-exclude name-of-variable` can be used.

 ## Overview

 Consider an implementation of the [binary search algorithm] below.